-With connections between Jomo Kenyatta International Airport and Wilson Airport sometimes taking an hour or more, depending on traffic, the option of taking a room for the night at Wilson (an option that isn’t available at the international airport) has some appeal.
+With connections between Jomo Kenyatta International Airport and Wilson Airport often taking well over an hour, depending on traffic, the option of taking a room for the night at Wilson has some appeal.
 If you're a flying enthusiast, then you'll probably enjoy every minute of it: during the day you can watch small planes through the fence, taking off and landing to your heart's content.

-The club gates are on the main Wilson Airport road that runs inside the permiter fence.
+The club gates are on the main Wilson Airport road that runs inside the perimeter fence.
 Once through a basic security check your vehicle will park in the shady car park just in front of the old main building.
 A simple reception desk, sofa and notice boards comprise the reception area, with toilets to one side, the members’ bar to the left and the main lounge and restaurant straight ahead.
-To one side of the cosy club restaurant (“The Creative Kitchen"), there’s a pleasant terrace with further dining tables and chairs, and then the lawned rear gardens with further seating and tables under the trees and a 10-metre, rectangular, unheated swimming pool.
+To one side of the Aero club restaurant, there’s a pleasant terrace with further dining tables and chairs, and then the lawned rear gardens with further seating and tables under the trees and a 10-metre, rectangular, unheated swimming pool.

 The interior of the club is replete with African aeronautical ephemera, photos, trophies, a large display cabinet and some quite large pieces of aircraft hardware.

 The general style of the 12 rooms at the Aero Club is that of a comfortable boarding house or hostel, with no frills.
 They have two standards of rooms, the Old Wing close to the airport perimeter road and the New Wing a little further back in the grounds.
 There’s not much of a price difference, but the Old Wing, being close to the busy Langata Road, can be noisy with traffic at almost any time of the day or night.
 In the Old Wing, rooms #1 to #4 are small singles, and rooms #5 and #6 modest doubles.
 In the New Wing, rooms #7 to #12 can be set up as twins or doubles.
 Rooms #11 and #12 are larger, and probably the best rooms at the club.
-Room #10 is flamboyantly decorated in huge wall murals and posters depicting fighter planes and the like, installed by the Swedish aircraft manufacturer Saab after a recent air show.
+Room #10 is flamboyantly decorated in huge wall murals and posters depicting fighter planes and the like, installed by the Swedish aircraft manufacturer Saab after an air show.
 All the rooms have mosquito nets, clothes hanging space, TVs with rather poor reception and limited channels, dubious old room phones, tea and coffee-making kits and jugs of drinking water.